anschmieg/PaperWM-swift/README.md

 ## License

 This project integrates with DeskPad, which has its own license.
 Please see the DeskPad submodule for its licensing terms.

 ## Roadmap & TODO

-A consolidated project TODO lives at `TODO.md` in the repository root.
-It lists short-term fixes, medium-term features, and long-term goals required to reach full PaperWM-like behavior and a production-quality developer UX.
-See `TODO.md` for details and prioritization.
+See the phase plans under the `Plans/` directory for a phased implementation breakdown (Phase 1..5).
+A consolidated project TODO also lives at `TODO.md` in the repository root.
+For a short, developer-focused implementation plan and the key design decisions locked for the IPC work, see `IMPLEMENTATION_PLAN.md` (added as part of Phase 1).

+The `Plans/` documents contain phased checklists and expectations.
+Avoid duplicating implementation details in this README; use `IMPLEMENTATION_PLAN.md` for the minimal decisions and quick start notes relevant to current development.